-Ceramic capacitors are the common types of capacitors used in most of the electrical instruments as they are more reliable and cheaper to manufacture.
+Ceramic capacitors are the common types of capacitors used in most electrical instruments as they are more reliable and cheaper to manufacture.

-These capacitors consist of ceramic or porcelain discs and are said to exist in a non-polarized form which is used in various types of industries.
+These capacitors consist of ceramic or porcelain discs and are said to exist in a non-polarized form used in various industries.
 Ceramic material is known to be an excellent dielectric because of its poor conductivity and also an efficient supporter of the electrostatic fields.

 What is Ceramic Capacitor?